 - Individuals who dealt with piping insulated with asbestos.

 - Shipbuilders, shipyard workers and sailors had a high chance of being exposed to asbestos due to the materials used and the confined spaces where they worked.

 How Does Asbestos Cause Mesothelioma?

-When microscopic asbestos fibers and dust are inhaled, these fibers can lodge in the lining of the lungs and chest cavity.
+When microscopic asbestos fibers and dust are inhaled, these fibers can lodge in the lining of the lungs and other internal organs.
 The most common form of mesothelioma is pleural mesothelioma, which is a cancer in the thin lining around the lungs.
 When asbestos is ingested it can become lodged in the lining around the abdomen, which is called peritoneal mesothelioma.
 If asbestos is able to get into the blood stream, then it may become lodged in the lining around the heard, which is called pericardial mesothelioma.
 The symptoms don’t appear until later stages of the cancer, so it is very difficult to catch mesothelioma in its early stages.
-The latency period also is very long, so there is a large gap of time between when an individual is exposed to asbestos and when they develop mesothelioma.
+The latency period also is very long, so there is a large gap of time between when an individual is exposed to asbestos and when they develop mesothelioma